bob-hanson/slick-engines/README.md

 ```

-### Create External Engine
+## Create An External Engine

 Setup New Addon

 In our case, we have wanting rock-spectrums as an external engine.
 But we can also create a generic engine and name it in the routes when we mount it. so lets do that.
-This will allow us to use 1 Engines for multiple routes.
+This will allow us to use 1 Engine for multiple routes.

 ```
 // in your code folder, outside your current app.